A guide to cloud ERP and how it can help your business

 - Agile: As we discussed above, Oracle’s cloud solutions provide agility in order to operate strategically.
 Business is always changing, and organizations must act quickly.
 This extends to your ERP solution.
 Cloud solutions are inherently more collaborative due to their accessibility.
 This collaborative nature aids in removing data from silos and helps to ensure all are on the same page – vital in terms of responding to changing conditions quickly and intelligently.

-- Accessible: Oracle cloud is easily accessed from anywhere with an internet connection.
+- Accessible: The Oracle cloud platform is easily accessed from anywhere with an internet connection.
 However, Oracle also guarantees its cloud infrastructure to have an average 95% availability.
 This service commitment is financially backed, meaning should Oracle be unable to maintain their guarantee, you can apply for service credits to compensate for the downtime.

 - Scalable: Oracle cloud, whether you consider ERP Cloud or NetSuite, can be your organization’s long-term business solution.
 Scalability is crucial – as you grow, your data processing load increases.
 Oracle cloud solutions provide you with the ability to adapt to changing conditions and workload.
-In the future, should your business operations expand or transform, adding applications and functionality to accommodate those changes is commonly uncomplicated and inexpensive.
+In the future, should your business operations expand or transform, adding ERP applications and functionality to accommodate those changes is commonly uncomplicated and inexpensive.